glouppe/info8002-large-scale-data-systems/lecture7.md

 2. A node $n$ connects to an already participating node $j$.
 3. Node $n$ then performs a *node-lookup* for its own identifier.
    - Yielding the $k$ closest nodes.
-   - By doing so $n$ inserts itself in other nodes $k$-buckets.
+   - By doing so $n$ inserts itself in other nodes $k$-buckets (see later).

-**Note**: The new node should store keys which are the closest to its own identifier by obtaining the $k$-closest nodes.
+Note: The new node should store keys which are the closest to its own identifier by obtaining the $k$-closest nodes.

 ---